top of page

 • What states is natural organic reduction legal in?

-Thirteen states have legalized natural organic reduction as a legal form of disposition, with several others currently considering legislation.
+Fourteen states have legalized Natural Organic Reduction as a legal form of disposition, with several others currently considering legislation.
 See the full legality map below for more details.

 Learn More About Natural Organic Reduction